TNA News: Jeff Jarrett Return To TNA Confirmed As Company Co-Founder Signs Deal Dixie Carter ‘Wouldn’t Have Allowed’

 After weeks of speculation, it can now be said — Jeff Jarrett is returning to TNA Wrestling, a company he helped found in the early 2000s, but had left on less than favorable terms late in 2013.

 Back in 2002, Jeff Jarrett was one of Total Nonstop Action Wrestling’s founders, alongside his father Jerry, and while the company had never come close to toppling WWE’s reign as the leading wrestling promotion in the United States, he had helped make it a viable alternative to a lot of fans.

-Eleven years later, Jeff had left the company on acrimonious terms, unhappy with how then-chair Dixie Carter was running TNA’s business.
+Eleven years later, Jeff left the company on acrimonious terms, unhappy with how then-chair Dixie Carter was running TNA’s business.
 He had chosen to stay silent on the matter for a few months after his departure, but WrestleZone highlighted just how at-odds he was with Carter and TNA management at the time of his resignation.

 “What makes the departure seem even more negative is the silence surrounding it.
 TNA doesn’t want Jarrett talking because he will say nothing positive.
 Something is wrong in Dixieland.
 There is never any more emotional or genuine words spoken than when a parent realizes their child has gone down the wrong path.”